Biogs.com

 Tara Palmer-Tomkinson made an addled appearance in 1999 on the Frank Skinner show that proved the precursor to her checking herself in to an Arizona clinic.

-Tara, who is clean now, is a supporter of Childline.
+She was a supporter of Childline.

 In the past Tara Palmer-Tomkinson had columns in the national press, but more recently she has presented TV programmes including ITV2's coverage of I'm a Celebrity and a reality show called Dirty Cows.